2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 The most important number when generating random numbers is called *seed* and it's the number used by the *generator* to produce random numbers.

-Let's see an example of a random number generator in C++:
+Let's see an example of a random number generator in C++ (you can copy this program verbatim to try it):

 ```{.cpp caption="A simple random number generation program"}
 #include<iostream>